vekatze/neut/book/src/how-to-execute-types.md

 ### Closure Conversion

 We'll use this closed chain to compile a lambda.
-The internal representation of a closure for the lambda will be a 3-word tuple like below:
+The internal representation of a closure for the lambda will be a 3-word tuple like the following:

 ```text
 (Σ (a: tau, x: int, y: tau). a , (a, x, y, z), LABEL-TO-FUNCTION-DEFINITION)